Daytona Beach and Road Course: NASCAR race results

 Teague made it two in a row in his 1952 Hudson.
 He gained the lead on lap two.
 The race was shortened by two laps because of an incoming tide.
 Teague won by 1 minute and 21 seconds over Herb Thomas.
-A day earlier, Tim Flock was flagged the winner at the Modified/Sportsman race, but was disqualified for having wooden rollbars and 2nd place runner up Jack Smith (American racing driver, born 1924) was declared the winner of the Modified/Sportsman race.
+A day earlier, Tim Flock was flagged the winner at the Modified/Sportsman race, but was disqualified for having wooden rollbars and 2nd place runner up Jack Smith was declared the winner of the Modified/Sportsman race.